 Rainbow Lorikeet Bird

-When people think of a lorikeet, they usually think of a rainbow one.
+When people think of a small pet birds like lorikeet, they usually think of a rainbow one.
 These majestic birds can trace their origins back to the eastern coastline of Australia.
 You can find them nowadays in Perth (Western Australia), New Zealand, and Hong Kong.

-Rainbow lorikeets love to talk and can learn to say many words.
+Rainbow lorikeets are highly intelligent and love to talk and can learn to say many words.
 If you have people in or near your home that will be sensitive to the noise and chatter, you may wish to reconsider this pet.
 However, their talkative style makes them fantastic pets for people who love to interact with and play with their birds!

 These birds are tall and, as such, need a sturdy cage.
 The minimum cage size should be four feet long by at least a couple of feet wide.
 The cage should be at least three feet tall.
 Again, these are minimums.
 Taller, wider, and longer cages are very welcome.

 They also need a substantial amount of playtime!
+Playtime is a form of exercise and it's one way of keeping your bird healthy.
 They'll need at least three to four hours of out-of-cage play.
 Much like with the cage size, more is better.
 If you happen to be at home and able to play with your lorikeet bird, you should consider letting him or her out of the cage.

 Closely related to the Rainbow Lorikeet, but a different bird altogether, the Scaly-breasted Lorikeet is another one of the popular types of lorikeets.
-They require mostly the same diet and care, so the tips above for caring for a Rainbow Lorikeet apply to this bird, as well.
+They require mostly the same diet, hygiene, and care, so the tips above for caring for a Rainbow Lorikeet apply to this bird, as well.